thgie/favr-ontology/README.md

 #### has_angle_of_projection
 This property refers to whether a visual mode uses a specific angle of projection to present the game environment, such as bird’s-eye or top-down views.

-#### has_motion
-This indicates that the plane has a certain degree of motion, between static to dynamic.

 ### Colors

 The spaces and planes should be color-coded.
 This is not possible in Tropy as of yet.